ED opposing bail only to harm my health says Chidambaram

 New Delhi, Nov 05: Congress leader P Chidambaram, arrested in the INX Media money laundering case, denied in the Delhi high court the enforcement directorate's claim that he used the office of finance minister for personal gains and laundered the proceeds of crime.
 He said that no material directly or indirectly linking him with the alleged offence has been put to him so far or placed before the court.

-Chidambaram said the purpose of ED's opposition to grant of bail is not to advance the cause of justice but to harm his health which has already suffered severe damage after 75 days of custody since August 21.
+Chidambaram said the purpose of ED's opposition to the grant of bail is not to advance the cause of justice but to harm his health which has already suffered severe damage after 75 days of custody since August 21.

 The 74-year-old leader made the submissions in a rejoinder filed to the response of the ED on his bail plea in the money laundering case.